IuliaStoichescu/MavenExercise/README.md

 </build>
 ```

 This will create a `fat` JAR file, which contains all the dependencies.
+This also adds the `org.example.Main` class as the
+entry point of the application (the `Main-Class` attribute in the `MANIFEST.MF` file).
-The file will be located
+The file will be located at `target/hello-maven.jar`.
-at `target/hello-maven.jar`.

 Try running the application again: